henrik7264/PY_Actors/README.md

    If a timer timeout during the execution of a transition it will be dropped.
    An incoming Message event will be postponed if a transaction is being executed.
+3. An Actor can define more state machines.
+The state machines are updated concurrently and there is no way to determine if one state machine is updated before the other.
-3. The Timer class collides with the transition Timer class of the Statemachine.
+4. The Timer class name collides with the transition Timer class.
    If you need to use both in the same Actor care must be taken.
-4. The state machine can slow down due to constraints with execution of transitions.
+5. The state machine can slow down due to constraints with execution of transitions.
-5. The implementation of the state machine is complex and needs to be refactored.
+6. The implementation of the state machine is complex and needs to be refactored.

 ### Message Streams